Greek heroes, demi-gods and famous individuals

 The strongest and the most famous hero of all

-Giant hunter who had been risen among stars
+Giant hunter who has been risen among stars

 Famous hero who defeated Medusa and Ethiopian Cetus